Learning Center

 After saving that entry, you’ll choose your shop name.
 Etsy limits this to 20 characters and you have to choose a name that isn’t already in use.
 If your desired name is in use, you’ll get suggestions for similar names that are available.
 Try to be thoughtful with your selection; you want something unique that speaks to your art but is not off-putting to potential customers.

-Etsy shop naming page
+selling art on Etsy: Etsy store naming page

-Build Your Storefront
+Build Your Etsy Store

 Next, you’ll need to finish your storefront.
 Here you’ll upload your shop logo and banner, shop policies, and shipping profiles.
 Don’t forget to include any additional photos of your shop, your creative process, or your team in the “About” section.

-Etsy listings page
+selling art on Etsy: Etsy store listings page

 Enter Your Banking Information